ibrathesheriff/sheriffs-jailhouse/README.md

 ## TODO 📋
 - [ ] Add video of the Dell desktop no longer flashing orange
 - [ ] Add styling for inline <code> elements.
+- [ ] Add more metadata to the list view for posts, notes and episodes e.g. date or tags
 - [ ] Select a main font for the site
 - [ ] Document general categories, tags and keyword rules.
 - [ ] Add a related section to link to related blog posts or notes